labex-labs/red-hat-enterprise-linux-automation-with-ansible-rh294/README.md

 - Interactive online environments within the browser, with automated step-by-step checks.
 - A structured content organization with the Skill Tree based learning system.
 - A growing learning resource of 30 Skill Trees and over 6,000 Labs.
-- The AI learning assistant Labby, built on ChatGPT, providing a conversational learning experience.
+- The learning assistant Labby, built on lastest AI models, providing a conversational learning experience.

 Learn more about [LabEx VM](https://support.labex.io/using-labex/virtual-machine).